Berry phase in axion physics, SM global structure, and generalized symmetries

-Inspired by the same form of the effective Hamiltonians of axion-fermion and axion-photon systems, we propose a ring-type experiment for photons.
-The phase analogous to Eq.~\eqref{eq:fermion total phase value} will be reflected on the rotation of photon polarization angle, which can be measured to a high precision~\cite{Rowe:2016xwq}, much easier than the fermion case.
+which is derived in Appendix~\ref{appendix:photon_ring_derivative}.
+It is a generalization of Eq.~\eqref{eq:photon Hamiltonian} with the medium effects incorporated.
+Furthermore, we obtain the dynamical phase that is accumulated by photon with respect to the initial $z$ direction (see Appendix~\ref{appendix:photon_ring_derivative} for more details),

+$t_{\rm exp}$ represents the total duration of the experiment.
+The reason that we have introduced a birefringent material is to cancel the phase accumulated from $\Omega$ itself.
+So the resonance condition can be identified as $\Omega = \omega \chi/(2 n^2).$ Under this resonance condition, the phase is explicitly induced by the axion dark matter background

+Notably, Eq.~\eqref{eq:pre_photon_ring} closely resembles Eq.~\eqref{eq:fermion total phase value}, highlighting a significant analogy between photon and fermion systems.
+In practice, this dynamical phase manifests as a rotation of the photon polarization angle, measurable to high precision~\cite{Rowe:2016xwq}, thus presenting a more experimentally feasible approach compared to the fermion-based measurements.
 Even though other experiments also measure this photon polarization rotation~\cite{Obata:2018vvr, Nagano:2019rbw, Oshima:2023csb}, there is a crucial difference.
 In their case, the effect is induced essentially by a varying axion field.
 In contrast, in our photon-ring case, the variation of photon motion direction plays the role based on scenario II.
 The circular motion of photons can be realized using the material of optical fiber or optical microcavity.
 We also need the birefringence material to enforce the resonance condition, as in the case of proton rings.
-The sketch of the main setup is shown in Fig.~\ref{fig:sketch}, and the details will be presented in a separate paper~\cite{Upcoming_paper_photon_ring}.
+More details will be presented in a separate paper~\cite{Upcoming_paper_photon_ring}.